Dynamical decoupling for superconducting qubits: a performance survey: Methods

 with 95\% confidence intervals by counting the number of $0$'s returned out of $8192$ shots and bootstrapping.
 The results we report below were obtained using OpenPulse~\cite{alexander_qiskit_2020}, which allows for refined control over the exact waveforms sent to the chip instead of the coarser control that the standard Qiskit circuit API gives~\cite{Qiskit, mckay_qiskit_2018}. \cref{app:CvsP} provides a detailed comparison between the two APIs, highlighting the significant advantage of using OpenPulse.

-We utilize this simple procedure to perform two types of experiments which we refer to as Pauli and Haar, and explain in detail below.
-Briefly, the Pauli experiment probes the ability of DD to maintain the fidelity of the six Pauli states (the eigenstates of $\{\sigma^x,\sigma^y,\sigma^z\}$) over long times, while the Haar experiments address this question for Haar-random states and short times.
+We utilize this simple procedure to perform two types of demonstrations which we refer to as Pauli and Haar, and explain in detail below.
+Briefly, the Pauli demonstration probes the ability of DD to maintain the fidelity of the six Pauli states (the eigenstates of $\{\sigma^x,\sigma^y,\sigma^z\}$) over long times, while the Haar demonstrations address this question for Haar-random states and short times.

 \gatesup{{}}